A unique environment for graduate training in pathobiology and translational science…

 The Department of Pathology and Laboratory Medicine provides an excellent environment for performance of research on varied topics related to mechanisms of disease pathogenesis.
 Research laboratories with affiliation to the Department of Pathology and Laboratory Medicine are housed in the Brinkhous-Bullitt Building, UNC Lineberger Comprehensive Cancer Center, Thurston-Bowles Building, the Neuroscience Research Center, the Mary Ellen Jones Building, MacNider Hall, Rosenau Hall, and the Francis Owen Blood Research Laboratories.
 Departmental and institutional support facilities include core laboratories for animal clinical chemistry and gene expression, animal models, biostatistics, DNA sequencing, flow cytometry, animal histopathology, microarray-based gene expression analysis, microscopy, oligonucleotide synthesis, proteomics and mass spectroscopy, tissue culture, and other core laboratories in the School of Medicine.
-In addition to these facilities, the UNC Lineberger Cancer Center offers a number of to support basic and clinical research.
+In addition to these facilities, the UNC Lineberger Cancer Center offers a number of core facilities to support basic and clinical research.
 The faculty are associated with a number of different centers and programs housed within the UNC School of Medicine.
 Opportunities for collaborative and multidisciplinary research projects are numerous, among investigators from UNC-CH and investigators at nearby research facilities located in Research Triangle Park, including the National Institute of Environmental Health Sciences, the US Environmental Protection Agency, and numerous pharmaceutical companies.

 Basic Research Funding